CadoFox/itp/05Functions/README.md

 ## Printing the Graph

-    def print_graph():
+    def print_graph(n):
         for i in range(-8, 9):
-            print('*' * get_power(i,2))
+            print('*' * get_power(i,n))

-    print_graph()
+    print_graph(2)

 ### Here, a "for" loop is used for creating the series of lines representing the equation.
-The index of the for loop is passed on to the get_power function, and the result is used inside a print function to concatenate the "*" character in each line according to the value stored in "result" after "i" goes through the get_power function
+The index of the for loop is passed on to the get_power function, and the result is used inside a print function to concatenate the "*" character in each line according to the value stored in "result" after "i" goes through the get_power function using the inputted "n"

 # Bonus:
 ## less efficient version that does also works!